 Rachel Arfa was appointed Commissioner of the Mayor’s Office for People with Disabilities (MOPD) by Mayor Lori Lightfoot in July 2020.
 Rachel comes to MOPD with years of experience as a disability and civil rights attorney.
 As MOPD Commissioner, Rachel leads the City of Chicago’s efforts to make Chicago a more accessible city.
 MOPD provides services including in the areas of independent living services (information and referral, home-delivered meals, and homemaker services), employment and youth transition services, home modifications, assistive technology, accessible housing and architectural accessibility.
 MOPD also creates policies on disability accessibility, accessible transportation, and emergency preparedness.
 Her extensive professional, and civic leadership experience has prepared her for this role.
 Rachel previously was employed as a Staff Attorney at Equip for Equality, Illinois’ governor-designated protection and legal advocacy agency which advocates for the civil and human rights of people with disabilities.
 Her work focused on representing people with disabilities in employment discrimination cases and civil rights violations.
 In this role, she managed the PABSS Project and served as the Chair of the Illinois ADA Project Steering Committee.
 Rachel is the President of the Deaf and Hard of Hearing Bar Association and in December, 2019, made the motion using spoken language and ASL for 10 deaf and hard of hearing attorneys to be admitted to the United States Supreme Court Bar.
 Rachel served as the Accessibility Lead for the Women’s March Chicago, developing expansive accessibility for large scale outdoor gatherings.
 Rachel served on the Board of Directors for the Chicago Cultural Accessibility Consortium and the Board of Directors for 3Arts, which supports artists of color, women artists, and artists with disabilities.
 She is a Leadership Greater Chicago Fellow (2016), Member of Disability Lead, and a past Fellow of the Illinois Women’s Institute for Leadership (2017) and the New Leaders Council (2013).
 She is a graduate of the University of Michigan (B.A., American Culture) and the University of Wisconsin School of Law (J.D.).

-Ally Bain is a Staff Attorney at the Roger Baldwin Foundation of ACLU, Inc., where she advocates on behalf of individuals with disabilities.
+Ally Bain is an Assistant Attorney General with the Disability Rights Bureau of the Office of the Illinois Attorney General.
 Ally also is the Ally behind “Ally’s Law” or the Restroom Access Act.
-She earned her JD from Northwestern and BA from Lake Forest College.
+She earned her J.D. from Northwestern Pritzker School of Law and her B.A. from Lake Forest College.

 Adam Ballard has a demonstrated career history in advocating for housing choice and transportation access for individuals with disabilities and older adults.
 He spent 11 years of his career at Access Living leading the organization’s work in housing and transportation through community organizing and policy advocacy, and currently serves as an Associate State Director at AARP Illinois.
 He is instrumental in developing legislation and policy by partnering with government offices, grass roots community organizations, and other stakeholder groups to set both long-term and short-term agendas in housing and transportation policy, regional planning, and other issues impacting livable communities for all.
 Adam also works with AARP volunteers and staff to develop campaigns and events related to advancing the organization’s advocacy agenda across northern Illinois.
 Adam also serves on several committees and advisory boards aimed at advancing racial equity, disability justice, wealth building, public health, and climate resilience within the city, region, and state.
 He is also co-chair of The Disabilities Fund of The Chicago Community Trust and serves as the Vice Chair of the Land Use and Housing Committee within the Chicago Metropolitan Agency on Planning.
 Adam is constantly finding ways to involve the community in his work and wants to center decision-making power in the hands of the communities that are the most affected by inequity and power imbalances.
 He seeks to build relationships that allow change to happen – from grass roots leaders and those who are most affected by broader policy decisions, all the way up to partnerships with stakeholders and decision makers who can help implement those changes on a widespread level.

-Steph Ban is a Communications Assistant at AUCD as part of the COVID vaccine confidence initiative.
+Steph Ban is a Program Associate at the Center for Tech and Civic Life as part of the Values and Standards for Election Excellence team.
+Her most recent prior experience was at AUCD as a Communications Assistant promoting COVID vaccine confidence.
 Prior to joining AUCD, she was a housing and financial counselor at Great Lakes Credit Union, where her main passion was making counseling as widely accessible as possible.
 Steph also interned at the disability rights organization Access Living.
-She brings a wealth of personal, activist, and academic experience with disability rights, as well as a deep passion for cross-disability inclusion, to her work.
-Steph is an independent scholar of U.S. disability history, with additional research interests in disability and musicology, and the Enlightenment.
+She brings a wealth of personal, activist, and academic experience with disability rights and a deep passion for cross-disability inclusion to her work.
+Steph is an independent scholar of U.S. disability history with additional research interests in disability, musicology, and the Enlightenment.